danrichards/aicrawler-docs/AiCrawler/Heuristics/README.md

 public static function characters(AiCrawler &$node, array $args = [])
 ```

-## Arguments <a name="arguments"></a>

 Passing the node will allow our heuristics access to anything they might need.
 All arguments are passed as an array.

+## Arguments <a name="arguments"></a>

-This will later simplify storing the criteria for our heuristics in a configuration.
+Passing arguments as an array will later ease storing the criteria for our heuristics in a configuration.

 Another in-place convention is using a static object property for default arguments. e.g.